Moulberry/AxiomDocumentation/src/tools/other/path.md

 The path tool features the ability to set multiple points in a 3D environment and choose how each point is connected with blocks.

+The block used is determined by the [Active Block](/editor/windows/activeblock.md)

 You can choose from either a line or a curved path to connect the points.
 There are multiple variants for both lines and curves:

 - Line